 The key to longevity?

-The discovery of the Horvath Clock was so groundbreaking that he received the Nobel Prize for it in 2017.
-For the first time, it was possible to measure the influence that various parameters have on our cell health and age.
-Together with the Hallmarks of Aging the basis for epigenetic aging research was created.
-If we can reverse the epigenetic markers, we may be able to slow or even stop aging.
+The discovery of the Horvath Clock was groundbreaking.
+For the first time, it was possible to measure the influence of various parameters on our cell health and age.
+Together with the Hallmarks of Aging The foundation for epigenetic aging research was laid.
+If we can reverse the epigenetic markers, we may be able to slow down or even stop aging.

-Researchers like the Harvard professor David Sinclair or the American millionaire Bryan Johnson are already one step further and have tried out some molecules for age reduction (some of them on themselves).
-Both have a significantly younger biological age, and new studies on the topic appear almost daily.
-In a study in humans the biological age was reduced by an impressive 8 years.
+Researchers like the Harvard professor David Sinclair or the American millionaire Bryan Johnson have already gone a step further and have tried out some age-reducing molecules (some of them on themselves).
+Both have a significantly younger biological age, and new studies on the subject are published almost daily.
+In one study on humans, the biological age can be reduced by an impressive 8 years.

 The secret?
-In the study, the test subjects took alpha-ketoglutarate, a molecule from energy metabolism, .
-If you want to find out more about it, you can find out more about it in our article about Alpha-Ketoglutarate .
-Further exciting research is being carried out in the area NAD metabolism .
-The Sirtuins, nicknamed “longevity genes”, are also a central topic.
+In the study, the subjects Alpha-ketoglutarate, a molecule from energy metabolism, If you want to know more about it, you can read the background in our article about alpha-ketoglutarate Further exciting research is being carried out in the area of NAD-Metabolism operated.
+The sirtuins, nickname "longevity genes“ are a central theme.

 The combination with calcium ensures better AKG bioavailability in the organism.